ibmresilient/resilient-community-apps/fn_res_to_icd/README.md

 ## res-to-icd-workflow

-*res-to-icd-workflow: gives you the ability to escalate the incident from resilient to icd

 ![screenshot](./screenshots/0.png)

 An incident on the resilient can be escalated to the icd desk by running the "Escalate to ICD" manual rule.
 An example incident is displayed below: